 Grand Rapids Art Museum

 If you are looking to exchange your vows near gorgeous art and architecture, then the Grand Rapids Art Museum (GRAM) is perfect for you.
-Offering both indoor and outdoor venue options, the GRAM can accommodate 225 for dinner in the Wege Pavilion and 150 guests in the Cook Auditorium assuring all your guests have an unforgettable night.
+Offering both indoor and outdoor venue options, the GRAM can accommodate up to 300 guests in this unforgettable setting.

 The Ballroom at CityFlatsHotel provides grand views and high ceilings for a timeless wedding venue.